 Among spring’s greatest visual joys is a fat container sporting thick green spears of emerging tulips, daffodils, and other flowers.
 And when the flowers emerge tightly circled, like beautiful eyes following wherever you go, there’s little that can compare.
 The time to make sure your spring will be full of beautiful flowers from bulbs is now, in the fall, to give them a chance to establish roots and to chill-out over the winter, just like most gardeners do.

 Don’t get us wrong.
 We love spring blossoms from bulbs as they poke out from the thawing ground, sometimes even through the snow, in our borders and gardens.
 And there’s little that’s as impressive as a huge plot of daffodils, their bright petals announcing sunny days, turning through the day as they follow the light.
-But growing bulbs in containers is a great way to add spot-specific color and interest.
+But bulbs in a container are a great way to add spot-specific color and interest.
 They’re especially useful to the small gardener, even apartment dwellers with verandas, in that they provide a space for growing color where none may have existed.
 Best of all?
 Growing them is easy.

 Almost any spring-flowering bulb will do for container planting.
-And as you plan your bulb containers, consider planting major flowering bulbs like tulips, gladiola, and daffodils with smaller flowers like crocus, snowdrops, windflower, or grape hyacinth (though the latter tends to spread and take over pots).
+And as you plan your bulb containers, consider planting major flowering bulbs like tulips, gladiolus, and daffodils with smaller flowers like crocus, snowdrops, windflower, or grape hyacinth (though the latter tends to spread and take over pots).
 Combinations of bulbs will give you both staggered blooms and a layered, understory appearance.

 Drainage is particularly important to flowering bulbs.
 Make sure any pot you use has drainage holes at the bottom and, if they’re deep enough cover the bottom of the pot with broken pottery shards or stones before adding soil.
 Don’t use garden soil.
-A rich mix of home-made potting soil (scroll down) with plenty of compost and wood chips or sand to aid water conduction or an organic potting soil from your favorite supplier is ideal.
+A rich mix of home-made potting soil (scroll down) with plenty of compost and woodchips or sand to aid water conduction or an organic potting soil from your favorite supplier is ideal.
 Soil that doesn’t drain well and remains soggy encourages bulb rot.
 No one wants that.

 Choose pots that give enough depth for proper bulb planting.
 A general rule is to have three inches of soil beneath your bulbs.
 How much soil to have over your bulbs depends on the plant (most bulbs come with planting instructions).
 If you’re layering different types of bulbs, put the larger bulbs on the bottom and the smaller ones near the top.
 Always leave an inch of the pot’s rim visible above the soil to help with watering.